 In conclusion, the Yorkie Bichon is an adorable and playful companion for a solitary person or a large family.
 They do well in small homes or large areas.
 They are quick to learn tricks, frolic, and get into mischief.
 This breed is also a great fit for those who work outside of the house, as they do well with alone time and do not suffer from separation anxiety.

 Although there is some grooming and care required, this small canine is a great fit for any home.
-As long as they are trained properly from their puppy years, you will find a pet that is loving, happy, and ready to be a great companion.
+As long as they are trained properly from their puppy years, you will find a Yorkie Bichon Mix is loving, happy, and ready to be a great companion.